Regret, stability & fairness in matching markets with bandit learners: RELATED WORK

-In the \emph{centralized matching market with bandit learners} \citep{liu2020competing}, there are two distinct sets of agents---users and providers---on opposite sides of the market.
+In the centralized matching market with bandit learners \citep{liu2020competing}, users and providers are on opposite sides of the market.
 As in the matching problem, users compete for matches with providers, and vice versa.
-As in the MAB problem, agents do not know their true preferences a priori and instead learn them by observing the rewards they receive from previous matches.
-At each time step $t$, each user computes its UCBs for all providers, and vice versa.
-These UCB preferences are reported to a central platform, which then runs the GS algorithm to obtain a stable matching at each time step.
+As in the MAB problem, agents do not know their true preferences \emph{a priori}.
+Instead, agents learn their preferences from previous matches.
+At each time step, each user computes its UCBs for all providers, and vice versa, then reports them to the central platform, which runs the GS algorithm to assign a stable matching at each time step.

-There are related works on how competition for users affects the provider's learning \citep{mansour2018competing,aridor2020competing}, bandits with collisions \citep{liu2010distributed,kalathil2014decentralized,bubeck2020non}, and coordinated resource allocation \citep{avner2019multi}.
-Although related, these settings are one-sided (i.e., only one side of the market has preferences), and they do not consider costs or transfers in matching, as done in this work.
-There have also been several works on variations of the centralized two-sided matching problem with bandit learners, including works that study decentralized matchings, matching robustness, and the addition of information exchange \citep{chawla2020gossiping,boursier2020selfish,sankararaman2020dominate,vial2020robust,liu2020bandit}. \\
+There are related works on how competition affects learning \citep{mansour2018competing,aridor2020competing}, bandits with collisions \citep{liu2010distributed,kalathil2014decentralized,bubeck2020non}, and coordinated resource allocation \citep{avner2019multi}.
+Though related, these settings are one-sided (i.e., only one side of the market has preferences), and they do not consider costs or transfers.
+There are also recent works that study other aspects of the matching problem with bandit learners, such as decentralization, matching robustness, and information exchange \citep{chawla2020gossiping,boursier2020selfish,sankararaman2020dominate,vial2020robust,liu2020bandit}.
+A recent work by \citet{jagadeesan2021learning} study a closely related problem of learning matchings under transferable utilities.
+These authors consider a different (slightly stronger) notion of stability and they allow transfer rules that vary each time step.

 \textbf{Costs and transfers}.
-Recall that, in the MAB problem, an agent's regret is low if it is $O(\log(T))$. \citet{liu2020competing} show that, in the centralized two-sided matching problem with bandit learners, it is possible to guarantee stability and $O(\log(T))$ pessimal regret $\ushort{R}$.
-However, under their framework, they show that it is not possible to guarantee that the optimal regret $\bar{R} \geq \ushort{R}$ grows $O(\log(T))$ while assigning stable matches.
-As such, there are settings in which the optimal regret for at least one agent is $\Omega(T)$.
-Intuitively, this occurs when competition results in collisions that benefit one agent at the expense of another.
+Recall that, in the MAB problem, an agent's regret is low if it is $O(\log(T))$. \citet{liu2020competing} show that, in the centralized two-sided matching problem with bandit learners, it is possible to guarantee stability and $O(\log(T))$ \emph{pessimal} regret for all agents.
+However, there is no guarantee that an agent's \emph{optimal} regret is $O(\log(T))$.
+We propose this impossibility result can be resolved by adding a layer of complexity not present in the previous work by \cite{liu2020competing}: \emph{costs} and \emph{transfers}.
+Intuitively, due to competition in matching markets, it is natural for transfers (e.g., payments) to arise or for agents to internalize costs (e.g., fatigue).